 It is a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP) for licensees to assess the local risks to the licensing objectives posed by the provisions of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In undertaking their local risk assessments, they must take into account relevant matters identified in this policy statement.
+Licence Conditions and Codes of Practice (gamblingcommission.gov.uk) In undertaking their local risk assessments, they must take into account relevant matters identified in this policy statement.